SoftHu/tos_avg/En/QuestStartTalkENode_1738447292885103.md

 Just follow the path and try to get there before it's dark!
 Be careful... i-it can get scary at night…

-If you get hungry,
-feel free to check out the Fisherman's Shop to the left of the dock.
+If you get hungry, feel free to check out the Fish Shop to the left of the dock.

-T-that's my uncle's shop!
+Th-that's my uncle's shop!
-Tell him that I said HI! ... and that you're new here he he...
+Tell him that I said Hi! ... and that you're new here..
-He'll give you some guidance on what to do!
+He'll probably give you some useful pointers!

-N-now go a-and have fun, &lbrace;playername&rbrace;!]
+N-now go a-and have fun, you guys!]
 1738453157967982 -->1768529659287446[<b>Speaker 👉 Seabert:</b>

 I've marked the location on your map &#40;press M to view map&#41;.